meshtastic/network-management-client/.devcontainer/README.md

 > **Note:** The devcontainer is tested on:\
 Windows 11 with Docker Desktop and WSL2 Ubuntu.\
-Ubuntu, use command `xhost +` let the display through.
+Ubuntu, use command `xhost +` let the display through.\
+Fedora/Nobara 41.

 ### Prerequisites